RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 # What is RESETHACKER?
-> *RESETHACKER* is India centric crowdsourcing community of action, has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people around the world.
+> *RESETHACKER* is an india crowdsourcing community of action for cybersecurity, DevOps & software engineers.

+Where Hackers think what is next for a career?

+### Fun Fact
- *In 2 years(2019 - 2021), RESETHACKER has become one of a fastest-growing cybersecurity community of open knowledge.*
+ - In 2 years (2019 - 2021), RESETHACKER has become one of a fastest-growing cybersecurity community of open knowledge.
+ - Over 90+ people have contributed and 20+ people were leading the RESETHACKER Community Where 50+ people are the CORE of RESETHACKER.

 ## How It started?
-> We(A group of white hat hacker) started with an idea to promote cybersecurity in india and reset the mindset towards hacker as career.
-Over 90+ people have contributed and 20+ people were leading the RESETHACKER Community Where 50+ people are the CORE of RESETHACKER.
+> We(A group of white hat hacker) started with an idea to provide cybersecurity knowledge to technical & non-technical people in india and reset the mindset towards Hacking(Cybersecurity) as career.

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department